Civil servants got full pay while not working

 I’m always eager to hear from you.
 Do you have beefs?
 Bouquets?
 Suggestions?

-Drop me a note at my e-mail address.
+Drop me a note to my e-mail address.

 Please note our local Edmonton constituency office is currently still open to serve you but it’s by appointment only.
 We simply ask that you call ahead to book an appointment.